 1. Loan Agreement – ready to sign

-The Lender is the entity (human or company) who is passing the capital (e.g. money) to the Borrower.
+The Lender (mum and dad) is the entity (human or company) who is passing the capital (e.g. money) to the Borrower (child).

-In this Loan Agreement, the person who is the Lender is lending the money and the person who is the Borrower is the person borrowing the money.
+In this Parent to Child Loan Agreement, the parent (the Lender) is lending the money and the child (the Borrower).
+The child is the person borrowing the money.

-Why is it better to prepare my legal document on a law firm’s website?
+Why is it better to prepare my Parent Lending Money to a Child Loan Agreement on a law firm’s website?

 You are dealing directly with a law firm’s website, therefore you: